0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 - **Log-in**: users can log-in to access the web app
 - **Password edition**: a user can edit his password
 - **user management**: as an administrator, a user can create, edit, and delete other user accounts.
-- **activity-leader creation**: a user can enter a new activity leader in the database.
+- **activity-leader creation**: a user can create a new activity leader in the database.
 An automatic e-mail is sent to him asking his to fill its informations in the database.
 - **activity leader form completion**: an activity leader can access its form (without being loged) to fill its informations in the database
 - **activity leader collective mailing**: a user can select a group of activity leaders in the database and send a single mail to all of them